David did not say God foresaw his days. He said God wrote them.

 The Text That Changes Everything

 David begins with God's exhaustive knowledge — not merely of actions, but of thoughts before they are thought, words before they are spoken.
-"You know when I sit down and when I rise up; you discern my thoughts from afar.
-Even before a word is on my tongue, behold, O Lord, you know it altogether" (Psalm 139:1-4).
+"You know when I sit and when I rise; you perceive my thoughts from afar... before a word is on my tongue you, LORD, know it completely" (Psalm 139:1-4).
 This is not surveillance.
 This is omniscience rooted in authorship.
 God knows your thoughts because He formed the mind that thinks them.

-Then the scope expands: "Where shall I go from your Spirit?
-Or where shall I flee from your presence?
-If I ascend to heaven, you are there!
-If I make my bed in Sheol, you are there!" (vv.
+Then the scope expands: "Where can I go from your Spirit?
+Where can I flee from your presence?
+If I go up to the heavens, you are there; if I make my bed in the depths, you are there" (vv.
 7-8).
-Notice the verbs in verse 10: "your hand shall lead me, and your right hand shall hold me."
+Notice the verbs in verse 10: "your hand will guide me, your right hand will hold me fast."
 Not "find."
 Not "observe."
-Lead and hold.
+Guide and hold fast.
 God is not a passive observer who happens to be everywhere.
 He is an active sovereign who directs everywhere.

 Follow the logic: if God formed the very faculty by which you make decisions, then your decisions are the product of God's design.
 The will you exercise is a will God constructed.
 The desires that drive your choices are desires God wove into you.